-{\it Reformulations of theorem \ref{mn}}.
+{\it Some reformulations of theorem \ref{mn}}.
 Simple perverse sheaves $K$ on $X$ are of the form $K = i_*(j_{!*}E_U)$ for some local system $E_U$ on an open dense subvariety $j: U \hookrightarrow Z$ of the support $Z=supp(K)$.
 The support is an irreducible closed subvariety $i: Z \hookrightarrow X$ of $X$.
 If the irreducible perverse sheaf $K$ is translation invariant with respect to an abelian subvariety $A$ in $X$, its support $Z$ satisfies $Z+A=Z$.
-By the Riemann-Hilbert correspondence there exists a regular singular holonomic $D$-module $M$ on $X$, attached to $K$.
-The local system $E_U$ defines an irreducible finite dimensional complex representation $\phi$ of the fundamental group $\pi_1(U)$ of $U$.
+The local system $E_U$ defines an irreducible finite dimensional representation $\phi$ of the fundamental group $\pi_1(U)$ of $U$.
 By the $A$-invariance of the singular support of $K$ there exists an $A$ invariant closed subset $Z'$ of $Z$, which contains the ramification locus of the perverse sheaf $K$.
-In other words, the restriction of the perverse $K$ to $U=Z\setminus Z'$ is smooth in the sense that $K\vert_U = {E} [d]$ holds for a smooth etale sheaf $E$ associated to a representation of the topological fundamental group $\pi_1(U)$ of $U$ where $U$ can be chosen such that $U +A=U$ holds.
+The restriction of the perverse $K$ to $U=Z\setminus Z'$ is smooth in the sense that $K\vert_U = {E} [d]$ holds for a smooth etale sheaf $E$ associated to the representation of the topological fundamental group $\pi_1(U)$ of $U$.
+Notice, $U$ can be chosen such that $U +A=U$ holds.